-1. Explanations related to the convergence of processes and the dynamics of crime and culture in everyday life
+1. Explanations related to the convergence of

-2. Combining the topics of cultural studies, postmodernism, critical criminology, interactionism, anarchism and discourse, textual and media analysis
+- 1. Explanations related to the convergence of processes and the dynamics of crime and culture in everyday life - 2.
+Combining the topics of cultural studies, postmodernism, critical criminology, interactionism, anarchism and discourse, textual and media analysis

-3. Use anthropological methodology to reveal issues of meaning and representation

-4. Examining deviant subcultures as places of criminology

-5. Explain the role of emotional feelings, leisure and pleasure in crime processes

-6. Consider crime control as a cultural act

-7. Demonstrating the relationship (or lack of connection) between marginalization, illegitimacy, media representation, and the criminalization of popular culture (ibid., P. 227).
+- 3. Use anthropological methodology to reveal issues of meaning and representation - 4.
+Examining deviant subcultures as places of criminology - 5.
+Explain the role of emotional feelings, leisure and pleasure in crime processes - 6.
+Consider crime control as a cultural act - 7.
+Demonstrating the relationship (or lack of connection) between marginalization, illegitimacy, media representation, and the criminalization of popular culture (ibid., P. 227).